 - City Hall of Alta Floresta D'Oeste and Comodoro; - Chamber of Deputy of all municipalities above; - Environment agencies from the State and local authority; - Brazilian Forum of NGOs; - District Attorney (known in Portuguese as Ministério Público, i.e. the permanent institution essential for legal functions responsible for defending the legal order, democracy and social/individual interests) and; - Local community associations.

 Local stakeholders were invited to raise their concerns and provide comments on the project activity for a period of 30 days after receiving the letter of invitation.
-EcoSecurities Brasil S.A. and the project developer addressed questions raised by stakeholders during this period.
+All project developers addressed questions raised by stakeholders during this period.